Enchanted (film): Plot

-In the animated fairy tale kingdom of Andalasia, the corrupt and ruthless Queen Narissa plots to protect her claim to the throne, which she will lose once her stepson, Prince Edward, finds his true love and marries.
-She enlists her loyal servant Nathaniel to keep Edward distracted by hunting trolls.
-Giselle, a young woman, dreams of meeting a prince and experiencing a "happily ever after".
-She, her chipmunk friend Pip, and animals from the forest work together to make a homemade statue of her true love.
+In the animated fairy tale kingdom of Andalasia, the corrupt and ruthless Queen Narissa is determined to stay in power; her reign will end if her stepson, Prince Edward, ever gets married.
+Narissa enlists her loyal servant, Nathaniel, to help Edward hunt trolls to distract Edward from searching for his true love.

+A young woman named Giselle lives in a forest and dreams of meeting a prince and experiencing a "happily ever after."
 Edward hears Giselle singing and sets off to find her.
 Nathaniel frees a captured troll to kill Giselle, but Edward rescues her.
 She and Edward are instantly attracted to each other and plan to be married the following day.

-Disguised as an old hag, Narissa intercepts Giselle on her way to the wedding and pushes her into a well, where Giselle is transformed into a live-action version of herself and transported to New York City's Times Square in the real world.
-A frightened Giselle quickly becomes lost.
-Meanwhile, Robert, a divorce lawyer, plans to propose to his girlfriend Nancy.
-Robert and his young daughter Morgan encounter Giselle on their way home, and Robert reluctantly allows Giselle to stay in their apartment at the insistence of Morgan, who believes Giselle is a princess.
+Narissa disguises herself as an old hag, intercepts Giselle on her way to the wedding, and pushes her into a well.
+Giselle turns into a live-action version of herself and is teleported to New York City's Times Square where she becomes frightened and overwhelmed by the harshness and unfamiliarity of her new environment.
+Meanwhile, Robert Philip, a divorce lawyer, plans to propose to his girlfriend, Nancy.
+Robert and his six-year-old daughter, Morgan, encounter Giselle while taking a taxi home.
+Robert reluctantly allows Giselle to stay in his apartment at the insistence of Morgan, who believes that Giselle is a princess.

-Pip and Edward embark on a rescue mission to the real world, where they too are turned into live-action versions of themselves.
-Pip, now a real chipmunk, is no longer able to speak, and only communicates through squeaks.
-Narissa sends Nathaniel to follow and impede Edward.
-Narissa gives Nathaniel three poisoned apples that will put whoever eats one to sleep until the clock strikes twelve, after which they will die.
-Meanwhile, after Giselle summons insects and vermin to clean Robert's apartment, Nancy arrives to take Morgan to school.
-She meets Giselle and leaves, assuming Robert was unfaithful.
-Robert is initially upset, but he spends the day with Giselle, knowing she is vulnerable in the city.
-Giselle questions Robert about his relationship with Nancy, and helps the pair reconcile by sending Nancy flowers and an invitation to a costume ball at the Woolworth Building.